benbuzz790/bots/README.md

 Trees let you explore without losing your place.
 Every message is a node.
 Every response creates a branch.
 You can navigate back to any point and try something different.
 The agent only sees the path from root to your current position, so context stays clean.
 Allowing branching also allows simple parallel operation.
 For instance, a "gather context, then branch to do tasks in parallel" workflow.

 The framework emerged from building with it.
-Every feature exists because it solved a real problem during development. `respond()` wraps API complexity. `save/load` eliminates context repetition. `add_tools()` makes tool creation trivial—just write a Python function.
+Every feature exists because it solved a real problem during development. `respond()` wraps API complexity. `save/load` eliminates context repetition. `add_tools()` makes tool creation trivialÃƒÆ’Ã‚Â¢ÃƒÂ¢ââ‚¬Å¡Ã‚Â¬ÃƒÂ¢ââ€šÂ¬Ã‚Âjust write a Python function.
 Functional prompts automate common agent workflows.
 The CLI grew from `bot.chat()` when interactions got complex enough to need dedicated commands.

 This structure enables something more interesting: agents that manage their own context through tool use.
 Tools are provided for allowing an agent to branch itself to allow itself to do work in parallel.
 It can compact itself.
 Giving agents tools to do the boring task of managing their own context *appears to work*.